 Secrecy and Oaths

 Secrecy and oaths were vital in Jehovah’s Witnesses order.
 Their version of “truth” had to be protected at all costs.
 Members — ones baptized into the order — are unceremoniously destroyed if they leave.
 I described my experience in the first paragraph of this article.
 Ex-members are fair-game to all kinds of nefarious, harmful, and destructive behaviors from members.
 We lose our families, and sometimes our homes and our jobs.
 We are treated as dead because of what they consider betrayal to the religious order.
-They will always claim the “ex members are the ones who shun because they left us.”
+They will always claim the “ex members are the ones who shun because they left us” but that is just another lie to protect their secret order.
+The hierarchy doesn’t want other members to hear why we left.

 Likewise, a Masonic oath that is repeated by all at the Entered Apprentice — First Degree — and every degree after it, and taken on the penalty of mayhem and a violent death states,